oscar-system/book.oscar-system.org/examples_templates/specialized/eder-mohr-ideal-theoretic.md

 ## Authors: Christian Eder, Rafael Mohr and Mohab Safey El Din

+This page contains the code samples from the corresponding chapter in the OSCAR book.
+You can access the full chapter [here](https://link.springer.com/chapter/10.1007/978-3-031-62127-7_11).

 ### How to use Gröbner bases in OSCAR explained on the computation of Hilbert series

 ```julia